Using Lead Scoring to Speed Up Your School’s Admissions ProcessJanuary 7, 2020

 Another helpful method is to talk to current families themselves about why they enrolled in your school.
 You might be surprised at what you learn!
 A good tip from HubSpot is to talk to parents who had a short enrollments process as well as those who required significant nurturing before they completed the enrollments.

 Once you have a list of these attributes, you can start assigning points based on what is important to your school.

 How to implement lead scoring in your enrollments process

-There are two ways that you can start using lead scoring when analysing an enrollment application.
-The first is to manually analyse each lead, assigning points based on the attributes that you’ve deemed most valuable to your school.
+There are two ways that you can start using lead scoring when analyzing an enrollment application.
+The first is to manually analyze each lead, assigning points based on the attributes that you’ve deemed most valuable to your school.
 This can be a time-consuming process, as you will need to go back through all of your interactions with the parent and manually score the application.